f20/folder-control/README.md

 folder-control
 ==============

-This is a set of Perl scripts for file cataloguing, file backup, synchronisation and file-level deduplication.
+This is a set of undocumented Perl scripts for file cataloguing, file backup, synchronisation and file-level deduplication.

-Sorry for the absence of documentation.

 Franck Latrémolière
-18 February 2015
+17 March 2015